360 Secure Browser

 360 Secure Browser (360 Security Browser) or 360 Safe Browser (360安全浏览器) is a web browser developed by the Qihoo company of Beijing, China.
 Version 1.0 was released in July 2008 (first non-beta release; first beta in changelog is from April).

-The browser by default renders the webpage using the WebKit-based engine adapted for Google Chrome, Blink, and when running in compatibility mode, it renders webpages using the Trident engine found in Internet Explorer.
+The browser by default renders the webpage using the Blink-based engine Google Chrome, and when running in compatibility mode, it renders webpages using the Trident engine found in Internet Explorer.

 Webkit-based engine was introduced in 2010 (dual-engine with Trident), as the 360 Extreme Browser (360极速浏览器).
 In the 360 Secure Browser it was added in 2012, in version 6.

 Market share

 In January 2011, Qihoo claimed that it was the second most popular web browser in China (after Internet Explorer), with 172 million monthly active users, 44.1% of Internet users in China.
 StatCounter claims that the true figure is between 2-7%.
 As of November 2014 StatCounter reported that the Qihoo browser was the 5th most popular browser in the United States.
 Its main competitors in China are the Sogou High-Speed Browser (搜狗高速浏览器) by Sogou, CM Browser, QQ Browser by Tencent, Baidu Browser and Maxthon.

 As of 2017, the latest versions of 360 Secure Browser do not offer a distinguishable user-agent string.
 It spoofs itself either as Google Chrome or Internet Explorer, making it difficult for developers to target or identify.